-For strep throat and other illnesses requiring an antibiotic, a child may return 24 hours after antibiotic has been started.
-For bacterial and ear infections, a child may return with medication if he feels well enough to participate in school activities.
+For strep throat and other illnesses such as bacterial infection to include ear infections requiring an antibiotic, a child may return 24 hours after antibiotic medicine has been started AND if the child feels well enough to participate in school activities.
 How sick a child acts should be your guide.
 If a child is in pain, is obviously uncomfortable or badly congested, he should not attend.
 For each child's protection, if a child shows symptoms of pink eye, he will be sent home for treatment since it is very contagious.
-We realize that a child may have an allergy or non-contagious conjunctivitis that resembles pink eye but we will need verification if this is the case.
+We realize that a child may have an allergy or non-contagious conjunctivitis that resembles pink eye but we will need written verification from the doctor.
 Similarly, we may send a child home with a suspicious rash, unless a physician has determined the rash/illness to be non-communicable.
 We do need written verification from the doctor in these cases.

 If your child is to be given medication during school hours, it will be necessary for you to complete an authorization form in the office.
 Parent's instructions must match those on prescription container.
 We can only administer current prescriptions.
 Medication must be labeled properly with contents, doctor, pharmacy and date and be given to the office personnel where it will be stored because of safety issues.
 Discovery cannot give the initial dosage of a medication.
 Authorization for medications may be faxed to our office.
-Non-prescription medications will not be administered except with verified authorization of physician.
+Non-prescription medications will not be administered except with verified authorization of a physician.